-On January 3, 2013, we announced that our Board had formally ended its assessment of potential strategic alternatives initiated by our prior management in conjunction with the investment banking firm, Houlihan Lokey.
+On January 3, 2013, we announced that our Board of Directors (the "Board") had formally ended its assessment of potential strategic alternatives initiated by our prior management in conjunction with the investment banking firm, Houlihan Lokey.
 In addition, on January 3, 2013, we announced that Janet Skonieczny had been named Chief Operating Officer.
 For additional information, refer to our Current Report on Form 8-K filed with the SEC on January 3, 2013.